30 Great Midwest Fall Color Getaways

 Ohio: Ashtabula County's covered bridges

 Benetka Road Covered Bridge, built about 1900 and renovated in 1985, spans the Ashtabula River and is one of 17 historic and reconstructed bridges in northeast Ohio's Ashtabula County.
-In the fall, the Ashtabula County Covered Bridge Festival features tours of the bridges plus country music, a parade and other entertainment.
+In the fall, the Ashtabula County Covered Bridge Festival (Oct.
+8-9, 2021) features tours of the bridges plus country music, a parade and other entertainment.
 Extend the fall experience by exploring the orchards and vineyards around pretty lake towns in Ashtabula, which borders Lake Erie.
-Ashtabula County Convention and Visitors Bureau

 Minnesota: North Shore

 Minnesota's North Shore is a 154-mile stretch of waterfalls, densely wooded inland mountains, pebbled Lake Superior shoreline, and small towns.
 In autumn, woods dotted with maples flaming red and orange attract hikers along the Superior Hiking Trail.
 The North Shore Scenic Drive (State-61 runs 150 miles from Duluth at the southwestern tip of the lake to Grand Portage at the Canadian border.
-Along the way, eight state parks beckon with waterfalls, forest trails and achingly beautiful Lake Superior views,
+Along the way, eight state parks beckon with waterfalls, forest trails and achingly beautiful Lake Superior views.
+See our trip guide to Duluth and the North Shore.

 Wisconsin: Cranberry harvest